martinrusev/imbox/README.md

-Mailbox - Python IMAP for Humans
+Imbox - Python IMAP for Humans
 =======

 Python library for reading IMAP mailboxes and converting the email content to human readable data